Women come in different shapes and sizes, and it’s important to celebrate the diversity of healthy shapes!

-A curvy woman is a “shapely” woman: also known as “full-figured”, “thick”… But in particular, the women that caught our eyes were healthy and fabulously working with their extras.
+A curvy woman is considered a “shapely” woman: also known as “full-figured”, “thick”… But in particular, she is healthy and fabulously working with all her extras.
 Most times it seems full-figured women don’t appeal the way they ought to because they either don’t know what styles work with their figure, or they just don’t look healthy.
 Curves lose some of its attraction when the woman seems lost underneath her masses.

 Curve Control!
 Are you a healthy curvy or just a lazy one?
-Eating healthy and understanding the right types of exercises (don’t go Jennifer Hudson on us) will not affect your curves but accentuate them.
+Eating healthy and understanding the right types of exercises will not affect your curves but accentuate them.
 Some women don’t exercise (thin or curvy), and still look healthy, but only you know if you’re cheating yourself and not reaching your potential.

 Curve Control!
 Are you dressing for your shape or your imagination?
 Knowing what works with your body shape is crucial when you have a lot of ‘body’ to work with.
 Not everything you see someone wear will look good on you, especially if that person does not have a similar body type!
 When you go shopping, experiment in the mirror and take some honest friends with you – you’ll be better off!